 Turquoise is a mineral compound of phosphate, copper and aluminum, or copper and ferric iron.
 When mixed with aluminum, the turquoise is a bright sky blue.
 When mixed with iron, deep blues and some green-blues are seen.
 When mixed with Copper various shades of green can be seen as well as beautiful golden brown matrix.
 Unfortunately, only five to ten percent of turquoise mined can be considered high or gem grade.
 The medium grades are attractive as well and comprise the bulk of stones that are cut and set in jewelry.
 The lower seventy percent is sometimes suitable for treating or enhancing and is what is found in most southwestern style curio jewelry.
 It is often said that there is no more natural turquoise.
 It is true that the deposits are small and difficult to mine.
 But most often this is a statement made by those who have not spent the years it takes to establish relationships with the miners.

 Collectible Native American jewelry is almost always made with natural turquoise.
-All of the turquoise found in the jewelry represented by Turquoise Direct, with the exception of Santo Domingo Pueblo heishi jewelry, is high grade, natural turquoise.
+All of the turquoise found in the jewelry represented by Turquoise Direct is rare, high grade and one hundred percent natural, untreated and unenhanced.
 Almost all of this turquoise has been hand picked, custom cut and set.
-It comes to you directly from our friends and partners, the miners in Nevada, and our Native American friends, who are some of the finest artists in the southwest.
-Each piece, if requested, will be accompanied with a Certificate of Authenticity which guarantees that you are getting some of the finest natural American turquoise as well as provides artist name, their tribal affiliation as well as the retail value of the item.
+It comes to you directly from our friends and partners, the miners in Nevada, and our Native American friends, who are some of the finest award winning artists in the southwest.
+Each piece is accompanied with a Certificate of Authenticity which guarantees that you are getting some of the finest natural American turquoise as well as provides the artist name, their tribal affiliation, description of the piece as well as the retail value of the item.